sita-samoa/sita-membership/README.md

 ## Incident Response

-Please use the following information to response to any cybersecurity incidents.
+Use the following information to respond to any cybersecurity incidents.

 ### Who do I contact?